ProjectAida/aida/aida/feature-extract-and-classify/src/models/README.md

+Package containing Model classes that represent various types of images.

 Image.java has three main functions: findColumnBreaks, showColumns, and convertPageToSnippets.
 * findColumnBreaks takes in a binarized image and finds the column breaks
 * showColumns outputs an image with red lines where the found columns are located